international-labour-organization/designsystem/.changeset/metal-horses-promise.md

 "@ilo-org/twig": patch
 ---

-Make language selector optional in nav/local nav
+Don't show language selector in Nav if no links are passed to the Language Context Menu